worldofmarcus/project-portfolio-4/README.md

 </details><br/>

 ### **All**
 This page lists all the reviews that has been made at Review | Alliance.
 If the user is not logged in there is only a "read more" option visible for the user on each review card.
 If the user is logged in an *update* and *delete* option gets visible on the reviews that the user has written.
+The page shows 6 cards on bigger screens before a pagination mechanism kicks in.
+On smaller screens the cards are stacked vertically.

 <details><summary><b>All Reviews - User Logged Out</b></summary>